 Protocol name "HTTP or HTTPS", Colon and two slashes "://" Location of the server or domain name "popupsmart.com" Location of the resource on the server "/encyclopedia/" Fragment identifier "#how-a-visitor-came-to-this-page"

 So, the formatted URL will look like this:

 The "www" is not actually part of the technical protocol.
 Websites just started using this to indicate the user is using the World Wide Web.

-S on the HTTPS protocol stands for "Secure," which means your browser and the website you connect encrypt your communication.
-No 3rd party would track your data without permission, thanks to Secure characteristic.
+S on the HTTPS protocol stands for "Secure," which means your browser and the website you are connected to will encrypt your communication.
+No 3rd party can track your data without permission, thanks to the Secure characteristic.
 Therefore, Google strictly recommends using HTTPS protocol while developing a website URL.